mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 ```

 This will represent collection of equations, just like `Program`, but every
-one of them may have been malformed: in that case we get original error
+one of them may be malformed: in that case we get original error message in
-message in `Left`, otherwise we have properly parsed equation in `Right`.
+`Left`, otherwise we have properly parsed equation in `Right`.

 You will be amazed just how easy it is to add recovering to existing parser: